Common Baby Rashes: Causes, Treatments & When to Seek Help

 Hives

-This itchy rash can be red and bumpy or can appear as welts with pale centres.
-The rash from hives may even look like bug bites.
-Hives can crop up in just one area or all over your baby’s body, and it may even change locations from one hour to the next.
+What do hives on babies look like?
+This itchy baby rash may appear as red, bumpy patches or welts with pale centres and might sometimes look like bug bites.
+Baby hives may show up in just one area or spread across the body, and they may even change locations from one hour to the next, making them challenging to track.

 • a virus

-• a food allergy, for example as an allergic reaction to peanuts, tree nuts, eggs, dairy, or shellfish
+• a food allergy, for example, an allergic reaction to peanuts, tree nuts, eggs, dairy, or shellfish

 • an allergic reaction to an over-the-counter or prescription medication